mjsmccarthy/CMSC508-Project/README.md

   3) `php.ini`: A file that enables functions in App Engine, which are normally disabled.

 After those files have been created or modified, the app can be deployed to App Engine and viewed by using the correct URL with your app ID.

+## Resources

+- `Source Code`: As mentioned, the source code for the web interface can be located inside the `phpMyAdmin` directory.
+- `SQL Commands`: To see the SQL commands used to build the sample hospital database, refer to the [project_sql.sql](project_sql.sql) file.